-- As little as 10% total tolerance in melting current compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time) - No "safety-zone" or setback allowances tion requirements in any available speed.
-In this case, the selection of another ampere rating for either the protecting or protected fuse usually will satisfy all requirements.
+- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time - No "safety-zone" or setback allowances

+This narrow time band normally will provide the desired coordination.
+If the selected S&C Standard Speed fuse unit does not meet the coordination requirements, the selection of another ampere rating for either the protecting or protected fuse usually will satisfy.